 I feel like a kid in a candy store.
 “Where should we go today?”
-I ask my kids– to the library? (usually a twice-a-day excursion lately) park? book store? swim class? art class? meet a family member to go shopping? meet a friend for coffee? interrupt daddy’s work-from-home day at Starbucks?
+I ask my kids, “to the library? (a twice-a-day excursion lately) park? book store? swim class? art class? meet a family member to go shopping? meet a friend for coffee? interrupt daddy’s work-from-home day at Starbucks?”

 And I feel giddy.

-And when my husband tells me he is going out of town for a few days this week, I don’t get that panicky feeling that I used to when we had a walkscore of 20…..and I almost can’t believe how easy life seems.
+And when my husband tells me he is going out of town for a few days this week, I don’t get a panicky feeling like I used to when we had a walkscore of 20 . . . and I almost can’t believe how easy life seems.

-We can all do this– reclaim pieces of our lives.
-It may take time and sacrifice, but the cost pails in comparison to a rejuvenated spirit.
-Four years ago, when my husband and I felt led to take this specific move, we had no idea what challenges lay ahead of us– the insanely long road that we would need to stumble down to fulfill what we knew would be best for our family.
-I remember with each set-back– the hit to our credit, the stress of not having our own place for 8 months, the downsizing and parting with so much stuff, the awkward conversations with a couple people who just didn’t understand why the heck I needed to be able to walk places– I always would question whether it would at some point feel worth it.
-And I’m almost surprised by how worthwhile– how restorative– it feels.
+We can all do this – reclaim pieces of our lives.
+It may take time and sacrifice, but the cost pales in comparison to a rejuvenated spirit.
+Four years ago, when my husband and I felt led to take this specific move, we had no idea what challenges lay ahead of us – the insanely long road that we would need to stumble down to fulfill what we knew would be best for our family.
+I remember with each set-back — the hit to our credit, the stress of not having our own place for 8 months, the downsizing and parting with so much stuff, the awkward conversations with a couple people who just didn’t understand why the heck I needed to be able to walk places – I always would question whether it would at some point feel worth it.
+And I’m almost surprised by how worthwhile – how restorative – it feels.

-Don’t worry– I am still living in reality and know that I still have to depend on my husband and others more than most people.
+Don’t worry – I am still living in reality and know that I still have to depend on my husband and others more than most people.
 But I don’t think independence is the ultimate goal here anyway.
 There is actually a lot of worth in being insufficient, despite what our culture tells us.
-It keeps us humble for one, and God does some of the greatest work through weaknesses.
+It keeps us humble for one, and some of the strongest growth begins through perceived weaknesses.

 It doesn’t mean that we stop hoping that the broken parts of our lives will someday be fixed completely.
 Will I still consider experimenting with acupuncture or other promising treatments that arise in the future?
 Sure.
 Will I continue to donate to Foundation Fighting Blindness and pray for a full cure?
 Sure.
 But my current life is not depending on my vision being restored.

-There comes a point in painful life circumstances where we can become stuck in the waiting….. waiting for the circumstance or person to change.
-And we somehow become immobilized by the waiting.
+There comes a point in painful life circumstances where we can become stuck in the waiting . . . waiting for the circumstance or people to change.
+And we somehow become immobilized with impatience.

-So there comes a point in pain where we choose to live in it– to make adjustments that may seem like settling or giving up to some but are actually acknowledging the current reality.
+I think there comes a point in pain where we have done all we can do – we’ve sought treatment, moved houses, improved our quality of life the best we can.
+And that’s when we choose to live in it – to make adjustments that may seem like settling or giving up to some but are actually acknowledging the current reality.

 So this isn’t just some point where we hit a brick wall and opt for our last resort; it is the place where we pause, and start again.